 - 1 stick (8 tablespoons) butter

 - Salt and pepper to taste

-- Place all of the potatoes into a large pot and fill with enough water to cover the tops of the potatoes with a couple inches of water.
-Place the large pot of potatoes and water over medium-high heat and bring to a gentle boil.
-Boil your potatoes for about 10-15 minutes, or until they are cooked all the way through (you can tell by piercing one with a knife).
+- Place the potatoes in a large pot and cover with just enough water to cover the tops of the potatoes.
+Place it over medium-high heat and bring the pot to a low boil.
+Gently boil the potatoes for 15-20 minutes, or until the potatoes are fork-tender.
+Drain.

 - Either using the same pot or a large bowl with the potatoes in it, add in the heavy cream, Asiago cheese and butter.
 Use a hand mixer to blend the potatoes together until smooth.
 Fold in the fresh thyme and season to taste with salt and pepper.

 Share the love!